This Fact Sheet is not relevant in your region

 If you are applying for credit or signing an agreement for your limited company, make sure that the creditor knows that you are signing for, and on behalf of, the limited company.
 You may need to have the agreement checked by a solicitor to ensure that you are not signing in your own name.
 If this is not made clear, you may be at risk of the creditor trying to pursue you personally for any missed or late payments.
 Also, some creditors may claim that they were unaware they were dealing with a limited company.
 If this has happened to you, contact us for advice.

-‘Formal insolvency proceedings’ is the term used to describe certain legal options that the limited company can take to deal with its debts or to bring the company to an end.
-A ‘company voluntary arrangement’ is an option designed to deal with company debts.
-‘Administration’, ‘creditors’ voluntary liquidation’ and ‘compulsory liquidation’ are options designed to bring the company to an end.
-We describe each of these options later in the fact sheet.
+'Formal insolvency proceedings' is the term used to describe certain legal solutions that a limited company can take to deal with its debts or to bring the company to an end.

 Offences

 As a director of a limited company, it is your ‘fiduciary duty’ to act in the best interests of the company at all times.
 Fiduciary duty means your legal and moral duty to do the right thing for the company.
-If you do not do this, it may be viewed as an offence if your company later enters into a formal insolvency option.
+If you do not do this, it may be viewed as an offence if your company later enters into a formal insolvency solution.

 Wrongful trading